 No more battling to return your umbrella to its rightful shape or trying to resurrect it after a howling wind has wreaked havoc with it.
 This rain umbrella is described as wind-defying and features a sturdy 9-rib canopy—compared to the 6 or 8 ribs of a standard mini umbrella.
-These reinforced fibreglass ribs flex slightly in a gust so that the umbrella isn’t forced to turn inside out.
+These reinforced fiberglass ribs flex slightly in a gust so that the umbrella isn’t forced to turn inside out.

-The ergonomic rubberised grip handle is another bonus—slip-proof and with a wrist strap.
+The ergonomic rubberized grip handle is another bonus—slip-proof and with a wrist strap.
 And a travel sleeve is also included so you can transport the brolly without everything in your work bag getting wet.

-Repel’s wind-resistant umbrella also features cutting-edge Teflon technology that means not only is the canopy exceedingly waterproof but it also dries instantly.
+Repel’s wind-resistant umbrella also features cutting-edge Teflon technology that means not only is the canopy exceedingly waterproof, but it also dries instantly.
 Need more convincing?

-Best for: Staying strong on wild and windy days.
+|Best for:||Staying strong on wild and windy days.|

 Siepasa: Best umbrella for heavy rain